magahr/Hack_REACT_CRUD_AWS/my-app/README _MIO.md

 git commit -m "30-10-2024 It is updating in home" git commit -m "30-10-2024 Installing AXION" git commit -m "03-11-2024 Creation other Home, Routes y other companents.
-I creating form too, with bootstrap"
+I creating form too, with bootstrap" git commit -m "03-11-2024.
+I creating the form a testing and everything is OKEY"